wacncontent/CustomizeTool/output/articles/virtual-network/virtual-networks-nsg.md

 - **VIRTUAL_NETWORK:** This default tag denotes all of your network address space.
 It includes the virtual network address space (CIDR ranges defined in Azure) as well as all connected on-premises address spaces and connected Azure VNets (local networks).

-- **AZURE_LOADBALANCER:** This default tag denotes Azure’s Infrastructure load balancer.
-This will translate to an Azure datacenter IP where Azure’s health probes originate.
+- **AZURE_LOADBALANCER:** This default tag denotes Azure's Infrastructure load balancer.
+This will translate to an Azure datacenter IP where Azure's health probes originate.

 - **INTERNET:** This default tag denotes the IP address space that is outside the virtual network and reachable by public Internet.
 This range includes [Azure owned public IP space](https://www.microsoft.com/download/details.aspx?id=41653) as well.